 What happens next if I choose to buy?

-Make sure you have all your finance in place should you be successful, with the ability to pay the deposit straight away.
+The main thing to get into place if buying at auction, is your finances.
 This is because when the hammer falls on your winning bid, you’re classed as having exchanged contracts.
 You’ll sign a contract and transfer your deposit, which is usually 10% of the purchase price, and pay any fees due to the auction house.